davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/aNewFamily/index.md

 Before dawn, they all gathered in the forest.
 It was freezing, but the light from the torches warmed them.
 There were many of them.

-"You'll get to know them soon," said Kolyn with a smile.
+"You'll get to know everyone soon," said Kolyn with a smile.

 {{#if-has-flag "bothCompanionsAlive"}}
 They gathered in a clearing, and in the middle, they laid down the minister and Lady Willsbourgh, who were barely awake.